 TPG-backed SPACs to raise more than $1 bln via IPOs

-Three blank-check firms, backed by private equity firm TPG Capital, are looking to raise over $1 billion through initial public offerings, according to regulatory filings on Monday.
-(Reporting by Sohini Podder in Bengaluru; Editing by Shounak Dasgupta) ((sohini.podder@thomsonreuters.com)) nL4N2L64EA

-March 8 (Reuters) - Three blank-check firms, backed by private equity firm TPG Capital, are looking to raise over $1 billion through initial public offerings, according to regulatory filings on Monday.
+March 8 (Reuters) - Three blank-check companies, backed by private equity firm TPG Capital, are looking to raise over $1 billion through initial public offerings, according to regulatory filings on Monday.

+The firms, TPG Pace Tech Opportunities II Corp, TPG Pace Beneficial II Corp and TPG Pace Solutions Corp, have filed to raise $450 million, $350 million and $250 million, respectively, by selling ordinary shares on the New York Stock Exchange.

+TPG, a global private equity firm, has raised hundreds of millions through multiple blank-check firms, or so-called special purpose acquisition companies (SPACs) so far, some of which have already landed deals.

 ((sohini.podder@thomsonreuters.com))